-- "'small business corporation' means any close corporation or any company registered as a private company in terms of the Companies Act, 1973 (Act No. 61 of 1973), the entire shareholding of which is at all times during the year of assessment held by shareholders or members that are natural persons, where - (i) the gross income for the year of assessment does not exceed R6 million: Provided that where the close corporation or company during the relevant year of assessment carries on any trade, for purposes of which any asset contemplated in this section is used, for a period which is less than 12 months, the amount of R6 million shall be reduced to an amount which bears to R6 million, the same ratio as the number of months (in the determination of which a part of a month shall be reckoned as a full month). during which that company or close corporation carried on that trade bears to 12 months; - (ii) none of the shareholders or members at any time during the year of assessment of the company or close corporation holds any shares or has any interest in the equity of any other company as defined in section 1, other than- - (aa) a company contemplated in paragraph (a) of the definition of 'listed company'; - (bb) any portfolio in a collective investment scheme contemplated in paragraph (e) of the definition of 'company'; or - (cc) a company contemplated in section 10(1)(e)(i), (ii) or (iii); and - (iii) not more than 20 per cent of the total of all receipts and accruals (other than those of a capital nature) and all the capital gains of the company or close corporation consists collectively of investment income and income from the rendering of a personal service; and - (iv) such company is not an employment company;"
+'small business corporation' means any close corporation, co-operative or company registered as a private company in terms of the Companies Act, 1973 (Act No. 61 of 1973), all the shareholders of which are at all times during the year of assessment natural persons, where -

+(i) the gross income for the year of assessment does not exceed R14 million: Provided that where the close corporation or company during the relevant year of assessment carries on any trade, for purposes of which any asset contemplated in this section is used, for a period which is less than 12 months, the amount of R14 million shall be reduced to an amount which bears to R14 million, the same ratio as the number of months (in the determination of which a part of a month shall be reckoned as a full month). during which that company or close corporation carried on that trade bears to 12 months;

+(ii) none of the shareholders or members at any time during the year of assessment of the company or close corporation holds any shares or has any interest in the equity of any other company as defined in section 1, other than-

+- (aa) a company contemplated in paragraph (a) of the definition of 'listed company'; - (bb) any portfolio in a collective investment scheme contemplated in paragraph (e) of the definition of 'company'; or

+(cc) a company contemplated in section 10(1)(e)(i), (ii) or (iii);

+- (dd) a social or consumer co-operative or a co-operative burial society as defined in section 1 of the Co-operative Act, 2005 (Act No. 14 of 2005) or any other similar co-operative if all of the income derived from the trade of that co-operative during any year of assessment is solely derived from its members; or - (ee) any friendly society as defined in section 1 of the Friendly Societies Act, 1956 (Act No. 25 of 1956); - (iii) not more than 20 per cent of the total of all receipts and accruals (other than those of a capital nature) and all the capital gains of the company or close corporation consists collectively of investment income and income from the rendering of a personal service; and - (iv) such company is not an employment company;"

+'employment income' means any company -

+- (i) which is a labour broker as defined in the Fourth Schedule to the Act, other than labour broker in respect of which a certificate of exemption has been issued in terms of paragraph 2(5) of the said Schedule; or - (ii) which is a personal service company as defined in the Fourth schedule;

+'investment Income' means -

+- (i) any income in the form of dividends, royalties, rental derived in respect of immovable property, annuities or income of a similar nature; and - (ii) any interest as contemplated in section 24J, any amount contemplated in section 24K and any other income which, by laws of the Republic administered by the Commissioner, is subject to the same treatment as income from money lent; and - (iii) any proceeds derived from investment of trading in financial instruments (including futures, options and other derivatives), marketable securities or immovable property;

-Inherently the definition focuses on the various requirements that have to be met in order to qualify as an SBC as well as some exclusion from the definition.
+Inherently the definitions focus on the various requirements that have to be met in order to qualify as an SBC as well as some exclusion from the definition.
 The various specific requirements are:

-a) A company or close corporation
+a) A company, co-operative or close corporation